 Tap on Tap off contactless payments

-The new convenient Tap on Tap off contactless way to pay for bus trips on the Isle of Wight has arrived.
+Tap on Tap off contactless is the most convenient and easy way to pay for bus trips on the Isle of Wight.

 All you need is a contactless bank card (Visa/Mastercard payment card or device using Apple Pay or Android Pay) and you can start making great savings.

 - Tap on the ticket machine by the driver.